shariya5/Test-Repo/README.md

 - API versioning support.

 API endpoints can be accessed using the appropriate authentication tokens and follow RESTful conventions.

+### Role-Based Access Control and Authentication

+**Role-Based Access:**

+- **Admin:**
+  Full access to organizations, teams, employees, and reports (reports are view-only).

+- **Manager:**
+  Restricted access with full permissions only for employees and limited access for teams.

+**Authentication:**

+- Endpoints for user registration, login, and logout.
+- Uses Laravel Sanctum for secure API token management.

+**Default Role:**

+- If no `role_id` is provided during registration, the system assigns the default role (Manager).

 ### Eloquent Relationships & Data Aggregation
 The system implements advanced Eloquent relationships between Organizations, Teams, and Employees:
 - **Organizations:** Can have multiple teams.